 The other three candidates, Robert White, Shane Garner and Mark Gomes, each received between 9.63 and 10.60 percent of the vote.

-Everyone that ran for the board was very qualified to sit on the board,?Burwell said.
+Everyone that ran for the board was very qualified to sit on the board,?he said.

-Howard and Miller said they look forward to meeting with the new board and getting things started as soon as possible.
+Howard said he looks forward to meeting with the new board and getting things started as soon as possible.

-The next step will be to take the first step,?Howard said.
+The next step will be to take the first step,?he said.